 Chill the rice and then serve.

 - Arroz Doce recipes vary a bit and produce creamier or more solid versions, depending on the family and part of Portugal the recipe comes from.
-I tend to like mine on the creamier side, and the recipe above reflects that.
+The recipe above is on the creamier side.

 - The Portuguese usually sprinkle cinnamon on top of the dessert after it is poured into a serving dish.
 Very often, it is done in the shape of a heart or a lattice pattern, but you can also just sprinkle it on.